MFONE: 2005 Legal problems

 In August 2005, Montano was caught in East Liberty.
-During his subsequent 2006 preliminary hearing, Judge John A. Zottola felt that Montaro had showed a general attitude of disrespect, and sent him to Allegheny County Jail for 5 days before resuming proceedings.
+During his subsequent 2006 preliminary hearing, Judge John A. Zottola felt that Montano showed a general attitude of disrespect, and sent him to Allegheny County Jail for 5 days before resuming proceedings.
 After entering a general guilty plea for three graffiti sites, Montaro received no probation and was ordered to pay restitution of $1,001 (in addition to the 5 days previously spent in jail).
 The sentence was denounced as too lenient by local community leaders who lived in areas targeted by his graffiti, including Schenley Farms Neighborhood Block Watch network and Lawrenceville United."